How can I trust a stranger to talk about things I’ve never shared with anyone before?

 How much are the sessions?

-Sessions are £65 for individuals and £75 for couples per session.
+Sessions are between £65 and £75 per session.
 I have some availability for offering a reduced fee if you work in health and social care and are a frontline worker.
 Please contact me so that we can discuss your situation.

 How long is each session?